SalesforceSFDC/Accenture/Remote Process Invocation - Fire and Forget.md

 This example is best implemented using Salesforce outbound messaging, but does not require the implementation of a proxy service by the remote system:

 On the Salesforce side:
- * Create a workflow rule to initiate the outbound message (for example, when the opportunity status changes to "Close-Won")
+ * Create a workflow rule to initiate the outbound message (for example, when the opportunity status changes to "Closed-Won")
  * Create an outbound message that sends only the opportunity RecordId and a SessionId for a subsequent call back.
 On the remote system side:
  * Create a proxy service that can implement the Salesforce outbound message WSDL interface.